Quick links on this page:

 Learn more about and submit to the Adverb Writing Challenge here.

 The adverb writing challenge has been running since April 2016.
-The first anthology, Adverbially Challenged Volume 1, will be released in November 2016.
-We are currently accepting submissions for Volume 2.
+The first anthology, Adverbially Challenged Volume 1, was released in November 2016.
+Adverbially Challenged Volume 2 will be released in April 2017.
+We are currently accepting submissions for Volume 3.

 This challenge's full name is: Lesley's Nifty Nib-Nibbling Nonsensical Narrative Challenge